dineshchhantyal/chart_gizmo/docs/examples.md

 # Examples

-Each of the following examples launches a browser frame.
+Each of the following examples launches a browser frame using [H5Gizmos](https://github.com/AaronWatters/H5Gizmos) to render [Chart.js](https://www.chartjs.org/) visualizations.
 The application will terminate when you close the frame.
+All examples use these libraries, so we'll only reference them here instead of repeating in each example.

 ## Running the Examples